On the algebra of equal-input matrices in time-inhomogeneous Markov flows: Two generalisations and their exact solutions

 as can easily be verified by differentiation.
 This is a variant of Lemma~\ref{lem:integral}, which now gives

 Inserting this into the solution formula for $R_{\tri} (t)$, and using $f(x) \ee^x = f(-x)$ again, we obtain

-In principle, $R_{\tri} (t)$ is of the form $C_{\bs{x} (t)}$ for some suitable function $h$.
-However, no simple general formula seems possible, unless one makes further assumption on $Q^{}_{0}$.
+In principle, $R_{\tri} (t)$ is of the form $C_{\bs{x} (t)}$ for some suitable function $\bs{x}$.
+However, no simple general formula seems possible, unless one makes further assumptions on $Q^{}_{0}$.
 We have thus derived the following extension of Theorem~\ref{thm:general}.

 \begin{coro} Consider the Cauchy problem\/ $\dot{M} = M \ts Q$ with\/ $M(0)=\one$ for the matrix family\/ $\{ Q(t): t \geqslant 0 \}$ of Eq.~\eqref{eq:further}, with\/ $Q^{}_{0} (t)$ being commuting matrices from\/ $\cA^{}_{\ts 0}$ and\/ $C_{\bs{q} (t)}$ having zero trace.
 Then, at least for small\/ $t$, the solution is of the form\/ $M(t) = \exp ( R(t) )$ with\/ $R(t) = R^{}_{0} (t) + R_{\tri} (t)$, where\/ $R^{}_{0} (t) = \int_{0}^{t} Q^{}_{0} (\tau) \dd \tau$ and\/ $R_{\tri} (t)$ is the matrix from \eqref{eq:final-R}. \end{coro}